What is the MVA Framework?

-- Viewable class that allows nesting, launching, and event handling goodness
+- Viewable class that provides nesting, launching, and event handling semantics

-- Transport abstraction to allow painless interaction with non-Actor actors (i.e. actors that are not built on the LabVIEW Actor Framework)
+- Transport abstraction supports many subscription types and non-AF-actors (i.e. actors that are not built on the LabVIEW Actor Framework)

-- Policy-based subscriptions to decouple behavior of publishers and subscribers ("I want 'x' data of type DBL with these conditions..." --> details abstracted from Publisher and Mediator)
+- Policy-based subscriptions and publications to abstract behaviors of publishers and subscribers ("I want 'x' data of type DBL with these conditions...")

 How do I get set up?

-All dependencies will be automatically installed by GPM
+Dependencies that will be automatically installed by GPM:

 - @cs/actor-framework-messages (used to implement framework messages)